chasecee/loop/README.md

    - Open any website and configure WiFi via the captive portal

 2. **Upload Media**:
-   - Visit LOOP's web interface at `http://[pi-ip]:8000`
+   - Visit LOOP's web interface at `http://[pi-ip]`
    - Drag and drop your GIFs, videos, and images
-   - Watch real-time conversion progress
+   - Watch real-time conversion progress in your browser
    - Media automatically joins the loop queue

 ### 4. Updates